deutsche-nationalbibliothek/casimir-workshop/workbooks/07_evaluating-graded-relevance-ratings.md

 disagreement, so that annotations are not always black and white.
 Graded relevance ratings allow us to capture these nuances by assigning different levels of relevance to machine based subject terms.
-This is the of evaluation that comes with the highes cost, as it requires subject experts to manually rate the relevance of each suggested subject term.
+This is the form of evaluation that comes with the highes cost, as it requires subject experts to manually rate the relevance of each suggested subject term.

 ## Datasets

 In this workbook we use a different pair of data files for each method.
-For each method we have a file of predicted subject terms along with graded relevance ratings assigned by subject experts and a gold standard file with binary relevance labels, that also contain false negatives.
+For each method we have

+- a file of predicted subject terms along with graded relevance ratings (assigned by subject experts) and
+- a gold standard file with binary relevance labels (which also capture false negatives).

 The graded relevance ratings are on an ordinal scale from 0 to 3: